Powercoders-Bootcamp/greenleaf-ai-assistant-bern-2026/docs/gdpr_fadp_compliance_statement.md

 The system differentiates between:

 - **Allowed information**
-  certain operational information may be shareable where explicitly approved by company policy, while internal Wi-Fi credentials, MAC registration details, and security-sensitive procedures must be restricted.
+  Certain operational information may be shared where explicitly approved by company policy.

 - **Restricted information**
-  (e.g. internal MAC registration, security processes)
+  Internal Wi-Fi credentials, MAC registration details, and security-sensitive procedures must not be disclosed automatically.

 ### Controls